top of page

 The feeling I got from passing my knowledge onto other players was the nail in the coffin...
 I actually got as much of a buzz from the results I was getting with the players I was coaching as I did actually playing.
 Plus, positive feedback from elite players all around the world was flooding in on a daily basis.
 I found the whole world of football conditioning incredibly stimulating.
 There had been a telling shift in my behaviour over the last couple of months.
 Every spare second I had I was obsessed with working on Matchfit, whereas before it was optimising myself to perform on the pitch.
 I saw a problem in the culture of football which I had been a victim of...and I was now obsessed about helping other players around the world not only avoid the issues I had encountered, but also take their performance to a level they never thought possible.
 My mind was made up...any time spent playing, was time that was being taken away from solving a much more important issue.
 I had made my decision, it was time to dedicate 100% of myself to Matchfit.
 And so, I nervously sat down with my coach and broke the news that I would be moving back to England.
 He was saddened by the news, after all it marked the end of a bizarre journey where completely by chance (or fate) we had re-united 10 years after he first coached me at Wycombe Wanderers, but he was also completely supportive.
 Fast forward a few months...
 I was now back in England, coaching players 1-1 full time at my own facility whilst continuing my football strength & conditioning education.
 Every day's a learning day, never think you're the finished product, there's always something new to be learned.
 Things were going great, but I hit another wall.
 I found I was repeating myself ALOT and the number of players I could coach was limited, there's only so many hours in aday...
 That's when it dawned on me.
 The problem I want to solve in the culture of football wasn't being answered with 1-1 sessions.
 Players were relying on a session with me each week to ensure their progress...that's an issue.
 How could I have more impact long term?
 By educating players how they can train to an elite level completely by themselves.
 That way I could help players at scale all around the world.
 And it would separate those elite players whoare really hungry for success from those who think it should be served on a plate to them.
 I could reach and serve my perfect player, no matter where they were in the world.
 And so, I began packaging all of my experience and knowledge into a format that could be accessed all over the world.
 Speed, stamina, strength, mobility, confidence, injury, nutrition, fitness testing - my team and I have got it all covered so that you can save yourself YEARS of trial and error and accelerate your journey to the very top.
 This is the same stuff that world class professionals use to stay in peak physical and mental condition.
 These principles of training remain true no matter what level you are currently at, what matters is where you want to go and understanding how to apply them.
 We're now at a stage where Matchfit Football has helped tens of thousands of players, from over 70 countries.

 In case you were wondering...I do really miss playing football, it sucks that I can't continue playing at times.
 Especially with all the knowledge that I have now, which could have completely changed the course of my life if I knew this stuff at age 16 (or even younger).
 But that's in the past, what really matters now is helping players just like you reach the highest level, and that's a pretty cool goal to be working towards every single day.
 It's incredibly rare that anyone can achieve something special 100% off their own back.
-If you know you've got what it takes to be playing at a higher level but you're just lacking the guidance and being held back by a lack of self-belief, stamina, speed, strength or injuries, then click here and schedule a call with us.
+If you know you've got what it takes to be playing at a higher level but you're just lacking the guidance and being held back by a lack of self-belief, stamina, speed, strength or injuries, then check out the links below.
 Thank you for reading :) James

 Post: Blog2_Post